open/close all folders

 - Stephen King, unhappy with Stanley Kubrick's version, created his own TV miniseries based on The Shining.
 This version adheres much more closely to the novel and avoids the Kubrick adaptation's Maybe Magic, Maybe Mundane approach, presenting the events as explicitly and unambiguously supernatural in nature.

 - George R.R.
-Martin has consistently maintained that the Game of Thrones series is a separate beast from his A Song of Ice and Fire books, but he does usually write at least one episode per season until his schedule filled up too much.
+Martin has consistently maintained that the Game of Thrones series is a separate beast from his A Song of Ice and Fire books, but he did usually write at least one episode per season until his schedule filled up too much.

 - The scripts for the Peanuts specials, more often than not, would simply be ripped directly from the comic strips with minimal changes, so Charles Schulz was the lead writer by default.
 But Schulz had a lot of creative control, often writing any additional material as well, and many of the specials' trademarks—the jazz score, the casting of children, and the simplistic animation style — were his decisions.